All Episodes

 It's a very thin line that separates civilization from barbarism.

-And if you you go back to that Malaysian Airlines flight, not the one that disappeared, but the second one that was ferrying a bunch of Dutch businessmen and Dutch tourists uh from Amsterdam to Kuala Lumpa in Malaysia and got shot down over Ukraine by some goons acting at the behest of Vladimir Putin or whatever.
+And if you go back to that Malaysian Airlines flight, not the one that disappeared, but the second one that was ferrying a bunch of Dutch businessmen and Dutch tourists from Amsterdam to Kuala Lumpur in Malaysia and got shot down over Ukraine by some goons acting at the behest of Vladimir Putin or whatever.

 That moment.

-You you think you're getting on a a flight from uh one corner of the civilized world to another, but you have to pass over, pass over some part of the map that has just fallen out of civilization and back into barbarism.
+You think you're getting on a flight from one corner of the civilized world to another, but you have to pass over, pass over some part of the map that has just fallen out of civilization and back into barbarism.

-Uh and the light went out in Ukraine, and the light went out in Libya at Tripoli Airport, where these uh where these planes have uh disappeared, and the light goes out in Mosul, uh, where Christians have fled who've been one of the oldest Christian communities on the planet,
+And the light goes out in Mosul, where Christians have fled, who've been one of the oldest Christian communities on the planet.

 I mean, I don't even get the handwritten hashtag.